rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 | 16 | set plan 16 |

 **Note!**
-> each status is separated by a comma (,) E.g. t-o-h-m,t-o-h-m,
+> each status is separated by a comma (,) E.g. t-o-h-m,t-o-h-m

 **Note 2!**
 > Hour and minute is using local time (not UTC)